CumulusNetworks/docs/content/version/cumulus-linux-36/Layer-3/Border-Gateway-Protocol-BGP.md

         cumulus@switch:~$ net add bgp neighbor 10.0.0.2 remote-as internal

-    Specifying the IP address of the peer, allows BGP to set up a TCP socket with this peer, but it doesn’t distribute any prefixes to it, unless it is explicitly told that it must with the `activate`
+    Specifying the IP address of the peer, allows BGP to set up a TCP socket with this peer, but it doesn't distribute any prefixes to it, unless it is explicitly told that it must with the `activate`
     command: